parth-nexus/microservices-in-nodejs-docker/README.md

-# mini-project created in nodejs as a microservice.
+# mini-project created in nodejs.
+Using microservice arc 🚀

 Using rabbitMQ broker as a messaging queue channel and amqp package to manage and send messages to channel.
 This is just a demo which you can try locally.